-The same procedures as for standard Twinning applies.
+The same procedures as for standard Twinning applies, except with regard to the quarterly updates through operative side letters (under IPA).
 See detailed procedures under section 6.6 of this Manual.

 Please remember that there is not Steering Committee and therefore headquarters are not called upon to review any changes to Twinning light contracts.